ckshang/PRO-VPT/README.md

   - DATA.NUMBER_CLASSES
 - Others:
   - OUTPUT_DIR: output dir of the final model and logs

-## Datasets
-See Tables ii and iii in the Appendix for dataset details.
-- Visual Task Adaptation Benchmark (VTAB): The benchmark can be downloaded following the detailed instructions in [VPT](https://github.com/KMnP/vpt/blob/main/VTAB_SETUP.md).
-- Fine-Grained Visual Classification tasks (FGVC): The datasets can be directly downloaded from [GPS](https://github.com/FightingFighting/GPS).

 ## Citation
 If you find our work helpful in your research, please cite it as: